Bigslime2013/cloudflare-waf-worker-email-reporting/README.md

-- This worker allows you to send daily or weekly reports to your email
+- This worker allows you to send daily or weekly reports to your email (cron)
 - it uses email worker, cron , email routing and Graphql api